Self-organized vegetation patterns promote persistence of plant-pollinator mutualisms under environmental stress: Abstract

 \section{Abstract}

 Mutualisms are key for structuring ecological communities, but they are sensitive to environmental change and fluctuations in population size.
 Consequently, how mutualisms achieve stability remains an open question in ecological theory.
-Motivated by previous results in competitive and predator-prey interactions, we hypothesize that self-organized pattern formation can act as a key stabilizing mechanism of mutualistic interactions.
+Motivated by previous results in competitive and predator–prey interactions, and by empirical evidence that plant aggregation simultaneously enhances pollinator visitation and intensifies intraspecific competition, we hypothesize that self-organized pattern formation can act as a key stabilizing mechanism of mutualistic interactions.
 We test this hypothesis using a two-species reaction–diffusion model of a plant–pollinator system that incorporates non-local plant competition and local mutualistic interactions.
 We first perform a linear stability analysis to determine the conditions under which non-local competition can trigger vegetation pattern formation.
 We then compute the bifurcation diagrams for both spatial and homogeneous solutions and find that pattern formation enables coexistence at mutualistic strengths below the threshold required in well-mixed populations.
 This stability gain increases as environmental conditions worsen, because local maxima in vegetation density create the conditions for community persistence despite globally harsh conditions.
 Moreover, in the strong mutualism limit, the spatial system exhibits multistability between patterned and homogeneous solutions, creating alternative stable configurations that can buffer against fluctuations in population abundance.
 Spatial self-organization thus stabilizes mutualistic communities through spatial patterns, potentially driving plant-pollinator persistence in stressed environments, including arid ecosystems.